alxdwa/portfolio-mar-19/README.md

 Through this portfolio, I want to showcase my skills, attributes and personality in an effective, compelling and genuine way.
 This portfolio should and will be an important tool in networking, developing my personal brand and increasing my online presence.
 Its purpose is also to attract prospective internship providers, employers and collaborators.
 As such, it should be targeted to a wide audience spanning all demographics, and appeal to (and be accessible by) anyone irrespective of age, gender, ability, sexual orientation, race or religion.

-### Functionality & Features ###
+### Functionality & Sitemap ###

+This portfolio is structured as a single-page website with 4 sections:

+* a landing page
-This portfolio is structured as a single-page website with 4 sections: a landing page, a page showcasing my work (portfolio), a page with details about myself (about/bio) and ways for people to get in touch with me (contact details).
-A navigation bar allows the user to move smoothly between sections on the website, but the user can also scroll between sections if preferred.
+* a section showcasing my work ('Work'/'Portfolio')
+* a section with details about myself ('About'/'Alex Diwa'), and
+* a section with information for people to get in touch with me ('Contact')

+A navigation bar (pop-up for mobile devices) allows the user to move between sections on the website, but the user can also scroll between sections if preferred.

 ### Screenshots ###